javalent/initiative-tracker/README.md

 `` `encounter: 3: Hobgoblin, 1d5: Goblin, Custom Monster` ``

+The single-line array syntax from the regular encounter block can be used to control creature stats and display names:

+`` `encounter: [[Hobgoblin, Jim], 12, 13, 2, 25], 2: [[Hobgoblin, Jeff], 12, 13]` ``

 > :warning: **Please note:**
 >
-> It is not possible to customize monster stats or control players using the inline syntax.
+> It is not possible to control players using the inline syntax.

 This syntax enables Encounters to be used in [Dice Roller](https://github.com/valentine195/obsidian-dice-roller) lookup tables!